plotly/plotly.py/doc/python/static-image-export.md

 Previous examples on this page access `write_image` and `to_image` as methods on Plotly Figure objects.
 This functionality is also available via the `plotly.io` subpackage.

 The following example uses the `write_image` function from  `plotly.io`.
-The function takes the figure or a `dict` representing a figure (as shown in the example) as it's first argument.
+The function takes the figure or a `dict` representing a figure (as shown in the example) as its first argument.

 ~~~python